internationalhawaiioccupiersprogram/scrapMeteor/index.md

 When the application is run, the CAS configuration information must be present in a configuration file such as  [config/settings.development.json](https://github.com/ics-software-engineering/meteor-application-template/blob/master/config/settings.development.json).

-Anyone with a UH account can login and use BowFolio to create a portfolio.
+Anyone with a UH account can login and use Grub 'n' Go to create a portfolio.
 A profile document is created for them if none already exists for that username.

 ## Authorization